 My name is Danielle Checketts, Managing Director of Warwick Medical.

 As a former medical professional, I am passionate about patient safety and communication.
 My mission is to help create a safer, greener NHS.

-I started my medical career when I was 18 and alongside this, I also set up a business in balloon décor.
-I started working with the NHS as a Health Care Assistant and went on to qualify as a Staff Nurse specialising in Cardiology.
-After 7 years in the NHS, I decided to combine my health care experience and burgeoning business skills by making the leap into medical sales.
-Here I saw first-hand how having access to the right medical advances could change patients’ lives.
+After 7 years working in the NHS followed by 16 years in medical sales, I saw first-hand how having access to the right medical advances could change patients’ lives.
 I also realised that collecting and sharing personal stories and clinical evidence was crucial in promoting those advances, enabling even more people to get life-changing treatment.

 Named Reusable Theatre Caps:

 After being asked to write my name onto my disposable theatre hat when training a theatre department in February 2020, I have made it my mission to facilitate the implementation of personalised theatre hats throughout the UK and beyond because I could see the huge benefits and positive impacts they could bring generate.
 I have been working to supply reusable embroidered theatre caps for over two years now to various NHS Hospitals in the UK and I have developed extensive knowledge and expertise around this topic .
 I have worked with different universities, sustainability leaders and various consultants in conducting evaluations, microbial studies and I feel that I am aware of the main pros and cons of implementing personalised reusable theatre hats which has enabled me to design and create a new product: a way of successfully identifying all staff within the Theatre department.
 Staff members won’t need to take their personalised hats home to wash, they will be able to put them into the laundry baskets at the end of their shift, as they do with their scrubs.